Jon-Simpson/MeanGene/README.md

 # MeanGene
 MeanGene is a class written in Python with the purpose of implementing an unsupervised learning method for identifying patterns of gene expression given a DEseq output.
 DESeq is an R package for differential expression analysis of count data in high-throughput sequencing.
 More information on DESeq can be found [here](http://bioconductor.org/packages/release/bioc/html/DESeq.html).
-The name MeanGene was chosen because the K-Means algorithm is the engine behind the method.
-The aim of the class is to identify patterns in genes that all contribute to the same disease or biological function (i.e. cancer, apoptosis, influenza, etc.) where expression is different between groups.
+The name MeanGene is a play off the "K-Means" algorithm, as it is the engine behind the method.
+The aim of the class is to identify groups of genes that can explain the difference in expression among samples.

 # Manual
 ## Background